Profile Page

 SVG required learning how to nest

-and style them with CSS for hover feedback. -
+<a>elements inside<svg>and style them with CSS for hover feedback. -

 Form Accessibility: Structuring form fields with proper

-usage, placeholder text, and required validation enhanced accessibility and user guidance. - Content Linking: Creating section-based anchor navigation in the content page required accurate ID management and styling consistency between links and their target sections.
+<label for>usage, placeholder text, and required validation enhanced accessibility and user guidance. - Content Linking: Creating section-based anchor navigation in the content page required accurate ID management and styling consistency between links and their target sections.

 - Lessons Learned: A key takeaway is that accessibility, responsiveness, and semantic structure are just as important as visual design.
 Online documentation and validators were vital to overcoming development issues.